Syd Bycroft

-Syd Bycroft (19 February 1912 – 4 October 2004) was a British footballer who played from 1931 until 1951 initially as a forward then as tough tackling centre-half.
+Sydney Bycroft (19 February 1912 – 4 October 2004) was an English footballer who played from 1931 until 1951 initially as a forward then as tough tackling centre-half.

 Playing career

 Bycroft started his career at Notts County, though failed to make an appearance with them.
 He moved to Midland League club Grantham Town where he scored his first goal against Newark Town.
-He then moved onto Bradford City and Hull City where at neither did he make an appearance.
+He then moved onto Bradford City and Hull City, making no appearances for either club.
 Returning to Grantham Town, he played in their record 13–0 win over Rufford Colliery, and scored a hat-trick in the FA Cup in a 6–1 win over Ransome & Marles.
 He moved to Newark Town.

 Doncaster Rovers

-Syd was then signed by Doncaster Rovers in January 1936 for a fee of £250.
+Bycroft was then signed by Doncaster Rovers in January 1936 for a fee of £250.
 He played for them in 501 games, both league and other appearances, including the Wartime League games.
 He would have been likely to have passed the club record of 417 league appearances held by Fred Emery had his career not been interrupted by the Second World War.
 During his time at Doncaster he was team captain.

 During the war he served as a police officer for the Doncaster Borough Police.
 Resigning in October 1946, Bycroft resumed his footballing career full-time until he retired at the end of 1951.

-In a game against Notts County where Syd was up against Tommy Lawton, Michael Parkinson said that:
+In a game against Notts County where Bycroft was up against Tommy Lawton, Michael Parkinson said that: